rdanter/wrl-rpi-bsp/README.md

     $ . oe-init-build-env
     $ bitbake-layers add-layer /path/to/wrl-rpi-bsp/

-Then:
+Set `MACHINE` to the required board variant, one of:

+  * rpi
+  * rpi2

+for example:

     $ echo "MACHINE = \"rpi\"" >> conf/local.conf

+for the original Raspberry Pi.

-to set the BSP name, and build the platform with:
+Build the platform with:

     $ bitbake wrlinux-image-glibc-std

-If required, build the SDK with:
+and finally, if required, build and install the SDK:

     $ bitbake -c populate_sdk wrlinux-image-glibc-std

-and install it with:

     $ cd tmp-glibc/deploy/sdk/
     $ ./wrlinux-10.17.41.1-glibc-x86_64-rpi-wrlinux-image-glibc-std-sdk.sh